ClemensX/ShadedPath12/README.md

 * **TestDotcross** Draw an increasing number of crosses.
 Single Thread Example that will show system degredation for generating and transmitting large amounts of objects to the GPU
 * **TestLinetext** Optimized Multi Thread example of a geometry shader for drawing 3D text.
 Displays FPS, some engine info and 1000 lines of text.
 Should render with more than 300 FPS on any system supporting the Oculus Rift (in window mode)
 * **Sample1** Draw a lot of lines to mark the floor and ceiling of the world, some lines of text and a coordinate system at the origin point.

+# Features for 0.1.3

+This version enables touch support.
+See apps TouchOdyssey and Avatar.
+Extended documentation is available in wiki page https://github.com/ClemensX/ShadedPath12/wiki/Developing-Touch-and-Avatar-support-with-DirectX
+You can either use the pre generated assets provided in the current binary distributon or download all assets belonging to an avatar.
+Please acknowledge that ShadedPath still uses CPU bound skinning for animated objects.
+Using hands and/or controllers will cost a lot of performance.
+In debug mode you will see a lot of stuttering, but you should be fine in release mode.

 # Features for 0.1.2